apache/apisix/docs/en/latest/installation-guide.md

 ### Installation via DEB repository

+If you use this installation method, you need to install etcd separately.
+Please see [Installing etcd](#installing-etcd).

-Currently the only DEB repository supported by APISIX is Debian 11 (Bullseye) and supports both amd64 and arm64 architectures.
+Currently the only DEB repository supported by APISIX is Debian 11 (Bullseye).
+The installation supports both amd64 and arm64 architectures.

 ```shell
 # amd64